Spondylolisthesis

 What Causes Spondylolisthesis?

-• Pathologic: Bony, noncancerous tumors can weaken part of the vertebra called the pars interarticularis.
-The pars is a segment of the ring of the bone surrounding the spinal cord.
-Weakened bone can fracture, leaving it untethered and making that segment of the spine unstable.
+• Pathologic Spondylolisthesis: Noncancerous bony tumors can weaken a portion of the vertebra known as the pars interarticularis.
+The pars is part of the bony ring surrounding the spinal cord.
+When weakened bone fractures, the vertebra may become unstable and begin to slip.

-• Dysplastic: Dysplastic spondylolisthesis is a congenital condition in which the facet joints and other structures are slightly malformed.
+• Dysplastic Spondylolisthesis: Dysplastic spondylolisthesis is a congenital condition in which the facet joints and surrounding spinal structures develop abnormally.

-• Isthmic: Isthmic spondylolisthesis usually occurs in children and adolescents as a result of a defect, such as a poorly healed fracture, in the pars.
-This defect makes the vertebra unstable, and over time it can slip forward.
+• Isthmic Spondylolisthesis: Isthmic spondylolisthesis commonly develops in children and adolescents because of a defect in the pars interarticularis, such as a poorly healed fracture.
+Over time, this defect can allow the vertebra to slip forward.

 • Degenerative: Spondylolisthesis is often preceded by spondylosis.
 This condition is characterized by degenerative changes that make a portion of the spine unstable: degeneration of the disc and facet joints, calcification of surrounding ligaments, or spinal stenosis (narrowing of the spinal canal).
 Degenerative spondylolisthesis is the most common form that we treat at Inspired Spine.